pmahnke/mahnke-cocktails/recipe/pomegranate_limeade.md

 - Glassware:
   - High Ball
   - On the Rocks
-- Garnish: Lime wheel and cocktail umbrella
+- Garnish: Lime wheel, a cocktail umbrella, and a straw
 - Special Prep: None